 This site features a number of lists of flowers and shrubs loved by bees, however there are also a number of pages featuring notes on specific plants and flowers bees love.
 These pages include notes and photographs, extra detail and ideas, why a plant is beneficial for bees, how to grow, or other information.
 Each page is different.

 I decided to create a page adding a link to these additional notes.
+If you are simply seeking a simple list of plants, see flowers for bees.

 Some plants offer additional benefits: for example, the plant itself (petals, plant hairs) may be harvested for use in building nests.
+See why do bees need flowers and plants.

 This list is in alphabetical order, and will be added to on a regular basis.